 At BSU, you can choose from either a BA or BS in political science with three options: political science, economics, or international studies.
 First, you will complete two required classes, American National Government and Political Science Research, before taking courses customized to your track.
 All students will complete a senior capstone course which entails a thesis, research seminar, or internship.

 One of the best parts of BSU is the sense of community.
 You will learn from devoted faculty in small classes and have the chance to get involved in the many student clubs and organizations, including immersive learning experiences.
-If you’re interested in Poli-Sci at BSU, check out the admission details here.

 Wichita State University

 Welcome to Wichita State University, located in the largest and most exciting city in Kansas!
 WSU is the state’s most diverse campus, with students from all 50 states and 100 countries.
 Additionally, over 40 percent are first-generation students!
-(WSU “Fast Facts).
 WSU’s BA in political science is perfect if you want to double major in another area like pre-law, business, criminal justice, or journalism.

 Along with general education courses, you will take 33 credits in political science courses like American Politics, International Relations, and Political Data Analysis.